nikku/didi/README.md

 #### `factory(token, factoryFn)`

-To produce the instance, `factoryFn` is called without any context.
-The factories return value will be used.
+The injector produces the instance by calling `factoryFn` without any context.
+It uses the factory's return value.

 ```js
 const module = {